-At December 31, 2023 and 2022, our financial assets recorded at fair value on a recurring basis consist of cash equivalents and available-for-sale debt securities.
-At December 31, 2022, our financial liabilities recorded at fair value on a recurring basis consisted of contingent consideration from the acquisition of United Agency Services Corp, or UA Services.
+At December 31, 2024 and 2023, our financial assets recorded at fair value on a recurring basis consist of cash equivalents and available-for-sale debt securities.
 The cash equivalent consists of money market funds valued using quoted prices in active markets, which represents Level 1 inputs in the fair value hierarchy.
 The available-for-sale debt securities are valued using a Monte Carlo simulation, which include inputs that represent Level 3 inputs in the fair value hierarchy.
-Contingent consideration is valued using the present value and probability of the estimated future cash outflow, which include inputs that represent Level 3 inputs in the fair value hierarchy.